 And these shoes did me well for me.
 They fit and there weren't any hot spots or irritation.
 The BOA closure made it easy to turn the dial to tighten the shoes and pop it open to release.
-I also thought they looked great (my purply-blue ones are on sale along with a black with white style and this link has the same shoes in a gorgeous cranberry color as well as black).
-I also found these shoes on major sale at Amazon.
+I also thought they looked great (my purply-blue ones are almost sold out but this link has the same shoes in a gorgeous cranberry color as well as black).

 However, as I got more comfortable on my Peloton bike, riding longer and with higher resistance, that flexible sock-like upper wasn't providing the stability I desired.
 It was fine at first, but I found my foot straining against the upper when I was on higher resistance and desired a stiffer shoe.
 This may not be for all; I have several friends who prefer the sock/mesh flexible upper of a cycling shoe.

 WARNING: The Shimano IC5 is a two-bolt cleat shoe, which means it works with SPD pedals and NOT standard Peloton pedals, which use LOOK Delta cleats.
 To use these shoes on a Peloton bike, you will need to switch out the pedals, which we did on ours.

 5. Shimano RP1 Unisex Cycling Shoe